quentinDupont/odoo-addons-hr-incubator/hr_cae/readme/DESCRIPTION.rst

-Extend `hr.applicant` to handle applicants in a CAE - Cooperative Activité Emploi
+Manage employee HR in a CAE.

+* Adds a variaty of fields to employees.